page-loading-spinner

 But perhaps worst of all was the number of workers leaving the workforce.
 Part of this can be explained, of course, by demographic retirements.
 It's no secret that the US has an aging population, and there's a bulge of retiring workers that will admittedly create some gaps in the labor market over the next decade.
 But the large numbers of workers exiting the workforce is also explained by discouraged workers and that unemployment benefits for many have started running out.

 What many in the public do not understand, is that workers taking unemployment checks are counted as active seekers of employment.
 They are added to the composition of the workforce, and when they continue to take unemployment checks but do not find work, they serve to keep the unemployment rate elevated.
+But when unemployment benefits expire, and workers leave the workforce, the unemployment rate may go down but the population of non-working labor soars.

 The rest is exclusive content for members